 (41) Applications for advanced standing should be submitted prior to the student commencing their first session of study in a particular course at the University.
 Applications submitted after this date may not be finalised prior to the census date of that session, which may impact on what advanced standing can be granted.

 (42) The University will not grant advanced standing where an application has been made after the approved census date for a unit being studied in that teaching session.

-(47) Postgraduate students progressing through a nested award will have marks and grades transferred to the new program.
+(45) Postgraduate students progressing through a nested award will have marks and grades transferred to the new program.

-(49) Variations in advanced standing for international students may impact upon their visa status.
+(48) Variations in advanced standing for international students may impact upon their visa status.

-(52) The University provides the right of appeal against decisions on the approval of advanced standing.
-An appeal must be lodged in writing within 15 working days of the date of notification of the advanced standing determination.
+(51) The University provides the right of appeal against decisions on the approval of advanced standing.
+An appeal must be submitted to the Chair of the Academic Appeals and Integrity Committee in writing within 15 working days of the date of notification of the advanced standing determination.

 (52) An appeal can only be made on one of the following grounds, which must be specified and addressed in the appeals letter:

 (53) The appeal will be considered in accordance with the provisions for the Academic Appeals and Integrity Committee available on the Academic Senate Standing Committees webpage.